 I illustrate this point via a selection assumption that is often used in the literature relying on data combination - latent unconfoundedness (LUC), introduced by Athey, Chetty, and Imbens (2020).
 I show that LUC may commonly have identifying power for the LTE using observational data alone.
-When experimental data are added, LUC has more identifying power and point identifies the LTE.
-In extreme cases, observational data may point identify the LTE under LUC even without experimental data.
-Since the LTE is point identified from combined data and LUC, the experimental data potentially, but not necessarily, amplify the identifying power of LUC.
+When experimental data are added, LUC has more identifying power, and point identifies the LTE.
+The experimental data thus may amplify the identifying power of LUC.
+In extreme cases, observational data point identify the LTE under LUC even without experimental data.
+Then, the experimental data do not provide additional identifying power.
+Therefore, the experimental data potentially, but not necessarily, amplify the identifying power of LUC.